KatherineMichel/digital-commonplace/python-tools-and-release-managers.md

 https://twitter.com/jacobian/status/1150072802801848320 | jacobian on Twitter: "This is my standard setup too.
 It's lovely, probably prevents half or more of the silly mistakes I'm prone to making.… https://t.co/ADRHdOq6A3" https://twitter.com/hawkieowl/status/1150038262540431361 | -mtune=hawk -march=owl on Twitter: "But, anyway.
 The Ideal Python Development environment for me uses attrs in the code, black and isort to autoformat, flake8/pyflakes to verify, and tox and @nedbat 's Coverage to test.
 And pytest, if you don't have a particular affinity for xUnit like me :P"

+pipenv
+https://twitter.com/simonw/status/1211735682135101440 | Simon Willison on Twitter: "@llanga @webology That's the main reason I use pipenv - it keeps my virtual environments outside Dropbox for me" / Twitter

+pyenv
+https://twitter.com/webology/status/1206676626311917568 | ❄☃ Jeff Triplett 🎄🔔 on Twitter: "Same.
+If you run macOS and develop with Python, pyenv is the way to go IMO. https://t.co/9sy5GBtGIw" / Twitter https://twitter.com/webology/status/1199446555809460231 | 🍂 Jeff Triplett 🍂 on Twitter: "🐍 This is a great resource. 🐳 I'd love to see a 4th Docker version. 🎉 If you use macOS, I highly, highly recommend using pyenv to manage your Python version of you.
+It's on my "just use it" list when I work with any level of dev. https://t.co/R6uPyFbJDr" / Twitter https://www.marc-richter.info/using-pyenv-to-manage-your-python-interpreters/ | Using pyenv to manage your Python interpreters - Marc Richter's personal site

+PyInstaller
+https://twitter.com/ChPietsch/status/1214592028165787653 | Ꮯhristian Ꮲeach (@chpietsch@digitalcourage.social) on Twitter: "#PyInstaller still is in urgent need  of funding.
+If there is no sustainable funding until end of January, the current maintainer will officially retire.
+Which basically means: no more releases.
+Help funding!
+Details: https://t.co/veL9hfsnm5 #Python #FOSS #FLOSS #OpenSource" / Twitter

 Tools Release
 https://twitter.com/tiangolo/status/1208366425880059904 | Sebastián Ramírez on Twitter: "Let's make these guys Python Software Foundation fellows! @_tomchristie created DRF, Starlette, Uvicorn, MkDocs, HTTPX. @sethmlarson maintains urllib3, the most downloaded Python package daily, used by ...everything. https://t.co/CSzLlQ0PUM" / Twitter https://github.com/tomwojcik/starlette-context | tomwojcik/starlette-context: Middleware for Starlette (and FastAPI) that allows you to store and access context data, like correlation id or metadata.